-Many people who live with this illness continue to make their own choices and live rich and active lives but Dementia Australia’s research shows that there is a prevailing attitude that people living with dementia are old, frail and living in care.
+Many people who live with Dementia continue to make their own choices and live rich and active lives but Dementia Australia’s research shows that there is a prevailing attitude that people living with dementia are old, frail and living in care.

 Dementia affects almost half a million Australians and that number is estimated to double over the next 25 years.
 As something that will impact the lives of many Australians and their friends and family in the future we must work together to improve the care and wellbeing of those living with this disease and support people living with dementia to live well for as long as possible.

 To access a range of online and face-to-face support services across the Northern Sydney region please see below.

 Dementia-friendly cafes are support groups to promote social inclusivity for those living with dementia, as well as their friends, relatives and carers.
 Those who live with dementia can often feel isolated and lonely so these spaces that have been created to encourage people with shared experiences to meet.
 Find your nearest dementia-friendly café and enjoy a slice of a cake and a coffee together.

 What is a dementia-friendly organisation?
 Every business can ensure that people living with dementia are welcome, included and valued.
 Some changes to practices and the environment can help make local businesses more inclusive for people living with dementia.